narendrajethi220/communionhub-event-app/README.md

 2. Navigate into the project directory cd communionhub-event-app

-3.Install dependencies:
+3. Install dependencies:
    npm install

-4.Start the development server: npm start
+4. Start the development server: npm start

 🎨 Technologies Used